17 best writing jobs in 2026 showing high paying freelance and remote writing careers and how to start today

 What They Do

-Subject authority
+• Subject authority and credibility

-Strong voice and consistency
+• Strong personal voice

 How to Start